Hashtag Web3 / Updated

 }

-// This struct defines the accounts needed for the `increment` function.
+// Struct for the accounts needed for the `increment` function.

 #[derive(Accounts)]